-A polymathic creative force, Hublot Award-winning British designer, creative director and artist, Samuel Ross, deftly mines the cross-sections of socio-geographic relationships, enlisting rhizomatic micro and macro references in the formulation of his works.
+A polymathic creative force, Hublot Award-winning British designer, creative director and artist, Dr. Samuel Ross, deftly mines the cross-sections of socio-geographic relationships, enlisting rhizomatic micro and macro references in the formulation of his works.
 Navigating themes located in anthropology, sociographic tendencies and 20th–21st Century industrialized societies, Ross’ output offers a commentary on equality, engagement and collective experience.
 At the nexus of these concerns lies a continuous relationship with civility, and the civic duty of not only the artist, but design, itself.

 Born in Brixton in 1991, Ross graduated with a Bachelor of Arts in Graphic Design and Illustration at De Montfort University, Leicester.
 Upon graduation, Ross embarked on a career as a product designer, working for a number of high-profile brands, advertising agencies and industrial design practices, while concurrently focusing on his own creative endeavors spanning experimental film, street art and garment design.